 6. Pay options

 Know what you can afford before deciding to hire someone.
 This should be discussed up front during a phone interview with an individual, so they know your budget.
-What are you willing to pay and what would the responsibilities be?
+If you aren’t sure where to begin in terms of pricing, check out Care’s Cost of Care Calculator get started.

 7. References and background checks